snac-cooperative/snac-openrefine-extension/README.md

 # Snac Openrefine Extension
 The SNAC OpenRefine extension allows SNAC edits to be made via OpenRefine.

+### Documentation
+The [SNAC OpenRefine Extension Documentation](https://docs.google.com/document/d/1HjhKHAWXe6Xkh8F-qBnsl-psyaPd2UPBLX2OgaVbA2Q/edit?usp=sharing) details how to use the extension to make batch edits data in SNAC.

 ### Installation
 More complete instructions for installing OpenRefine Extensions can be found in the [official documentation](https://docs.openrefine.org/manual/installing/#installing-extensions).